TAP for Internet

 The types of adaptive computer equipment provided through the program are generally divided into two large categories - computer input adaptations and computer output adaptations.

 Input adaptations are intended for people who cannot use standard keyboards and/or pointing devices due to a disability.
 Included in this category are adapted keyboards, adapted pointing devices (mice), software programs which make keyboarding more efficient, and voice recognition.

 Adaptive software programs include programs that allow a user to use pictures to write messages or word prediction software that lessens the number of keystrokes needed to write words.
 Voice recognition programs, such as Dragon, allow a consumer to use their voice to control computer commands and to write documents.

 Computer output adaptations are intended for people who cannot use visually presented information.
 Included in this category are screen magnification and screen reader programs for people with visual impairments and software with reading and writing assistance for people with learning disabilities.

 The Telecommunications Access Program for Internet will also provide consumer support to applicants in determining the adaptive computer equipment needed for Internet access and training on how to use the adaptive equipment to access the Internet and e-mail.

 What the Program WILL NOT provide

 The TAP-I program will not provide computers nor will it provide computer related equipment not necessary and/or intended for Internet access.
 The program will not provide Braille embossers (printers), electronic notetakers, global positioning software (GPS), or speech generating devices (SGDs).

 The program will not provide training on learning how to keyboard nor will it provide training on how to use your adaptive equipment with applications that are not related to Internet or e-mail access.

 How to Apply

 To apply for the TAP-I program you must complete a TAP-I application WORD form or TAP-I application PDF form, which can be downloaded and printed or send an e-mail requesting the application by sending an e-mail to TAP-I or by calling 1(800)647-8557.

-The application form is a one-page, two-sided form with four sections to be completed.
+The application form is a one-page, two-sided form with the following sections to be completed.